 What is the model’s approach to providing home visiting services?

-ParentChild+’s target population includes the following:
+ParentChild+’s service population includes the following:

 - Families experiencing language or literacy barriers